-One tool that can greatly help with capacity planning is a work breakdown structure or WBS.
+One tool that can greatly help with capacity resource planning is a work breakdown structure or WBS.
 A WBS allows you to see exactly what work can be done simultaneously by members of your team and helps you optimize time allocation and productivity.
 Additionally, finding the project’s critical path can help you identify dependencies and prioritize tasks accordingly.
 Wrike capacity planning can help with this process.

 Divide work between staff

 When it comes to divvying up work among team members, it’s easy to lean on your top performers while underutilizing the less productive bees in the hive.
 But, this can lead to resentment from those who are pulling more than their fair share and simultaneously cause lower performers to lose interest, leaving the whole team in a production rut.
 Not only that, but constantly relying on your top talent for the hard assignments means no one else builds competence or confidence in those tasks.

 Before you divide the work on your next project, take time to truly assess every member of your team.
 What are their strengths?
 What areas could they use some work in?
 Does this project present any opportunities for them to get some experience in a particular area?

 Another good strategy for dividing up work fairly is ensuring every team member understands their roles and responsibilities when it comes to the project.
 With everyone on the same page assigning tasks becomes much less daunting.